Garlic and Fatty Liver: One Common Belief About It Doesn’t Match the Science

 In other words, there’s no silver bullet.
 Garlic might add flavor – and potential minor benefits – to your meal plan, but regular exercise, a solid, liver-friendly diet, and consistent medical monitoring make the real difference.

-You can now continue learning about various other foods and fatty liver, such as almonds and almond milk or barley.
+You can now continue learning about various other foods and fatty liver, such as almonds and almond milk or oranges.

 Now back to you – what do you think about garlic?
 Is it something that you keep eating for the claimed benefits, or you’ve removed it from your diet entirely just to be safe?